ClusterHQ/powerstrip/README.rst

 Easily attach chained blocking webhooks to arbitrary Docker API calls.

 Enables composition of prototypical `Docker extensions <https://clusterhq.com/blog/docker-extensions/>`_.
-Intended to allow quick prototyping of plugins, in order to figure out which integration points are needed to turn such prototypical extensions into `real Docker extensions <https://github.com/docker/docker/issues/9983>`_.
+Intended to allow quick prototyping of plugins, in order to figure out which integration points are needed in order to turn such prototypical plugins into `real Docker extensions <https://github.com/docker/docker/issues/9983>`_.

 Inspired by https://github.com/docker/docker/issues/6982

-A note on nomenclature: we are calling Powerstrip plugins "plugins" because it works with the powerstrip metaphor, and may help disambiguate Powerstrip **plugins** from the Docker **extensions** they are prototyping.
+*A note on nomenclature:* we are calling Powerstrip plugins "plugins" because it works with the powerstrip metaphor, and may help disambiguate Powerstrip **plugins** from the Docker **extensions** they are prototyping.

 Goal of project